fluffykraken/bvg-sensor/README.md

 # Installation

+If you are using HomeAssitant Version 0.89 and beyond, simply copy the file bvgsensor.py into your ``/config/custom_components/bvgsensor/`` folder and rename it to ``sensor.py``.
+If it does not already exist, create the missing folders.

 **Only valid for HomeAssistant Version lower than 0.89 as there were some breaking changes on how custom components will integrate with HomeAssistant from Version 0.89 and beyond...**

 Simply copy the file bvgsensor.py into your ``/config/custom_components/sensor/`` folder.
 If it does not already exist, create the missing folders.